jbelanger/archguru/README.md

 ### ⚔️ **Cross-Model Debates**

-Models analyze and critique each other's recommendations, leading to more refined and thoughtful advice.
+Models analyze and critique each other's recommendations, leading to refined and thoughtful advice.

 ### 🔄 **Performance Analytics**